-Judging of each year’s MDEA competition is conducted by an impartial, multidisciplinary panel of MedTech jurors—comprised of a balance of clinicians, engineers, and designers—who carefully review all of the submissions and narrow them down to a select group of exceptional products in each of the 11 MedTech categories.
-The jury panel typically encompasses experts from a wide range of healthcare- and design-related fields, including clinical practice, biomedical engineering, human factors, industrial design, manufacturing, and other areas.
+Judging of each year’s MDEA competition is conducted by an impartial, multidisciplinary panel of expert jurors—comprised of a balance of clinicians, engineers, and designers—who carefully review all of the submissions and narrow them down to a select group of exceptional products in each of the 11 Medtech categories.
+The jury panel typically encompasses medtech professionals from a wide range of healthcare and design related fields, including clinical practice, biomedical engineering, human factors, industrial design, manufacturing, and other areas.

 Members of the MDEA jury are selected each year by a panel of editors from UBM Canon.
 Such independence and impartiality is a leading reason for the industry wide acceptance and success that the MDEA program has enjoyed.
 MDEA jurors—past and present—have set a high standard for judging excellence and fair competition.

 Meet the 2014 MDEA Jurors.
 Please check back as we update with new jurors.

 Tor Alden—Mr. Alden is principal of HS Design (HSD), a product development firm specializing primarily in the medical and healthcare marketplace.
 HSD has built a 40-year record of innovative design leadership, solving complex usability and interface issues for medical devices and instrumentation, high-technology products, and new ventures.
 HSD’s focused specialization in medical user research, interface, industrial design, human factors, and mechanical engineering has led to many successful market launches.